To apply: http://jobs.ncsu.edu/postings/130009

 Postdoctoral Research Scholar Position in Computational Systems Biology A postdoctoral research scholar position is available immediately in the laboratory of Dr Belinda Akpa at North Carolina State University.
 The postdoc will work closely with plant cell biologists to develop a multi-scale model bridging intra-cellular protein dynamics with evolution of cell morphology by predicting organelle fusion dynamics.
 Responsibilities include mentoring undergraduate students and participating in outreach activities.

 Applicants must have their PhD in Chemical Engineering, Bioengineering, Mathematical Biology, or a related field.
 Preference will be given to applicants with a demonstrated facility with cross-disciplinary communication and experience with computational modeling that includes working with varied experimental datasets.
-Experience with the following is particularly desirable: stochastic modeling, parameter estimation and uncertainty quantification, statistical inference, machine learning, and quantitative image analysis.
+Experience with any of the following is particularly desirable: parameter estimation and uncertainty quantification, statistical inference, machine learning, and quantitative image analysis.
 Evidence of research productivity in the form of publications is important.
-Must have excellent communication skills and experience working in interdisciplinary teams.
-The successful candidate should be a productive and highly motivated self-starter.
 The appointment is on an annual basis and renewable for up to 3 years.